-Donovan was thirteen years old when Isabelle selected him for the BIA program in 2003.
-He was a student at Harkerville Primary, which is a very small rural school situated in the forests of Harkerville.
-He was one of the first 40 children selected.
+Donovan was thirteen years old when Isabelle selected him for the Born in Africa programme in 2003.
+He was a student at Harkerville Primary which is a very small rural school situated in the forests of Harkerville.
+Donovan was one of the first 40 children selected on the Born in Africa programme.
 Isabelle remembers visiting his home which was made from wooden planks and situated under the trees.
 There was no electricity, running water or ablution facilities and Donovan grew up very poor.
 He never knew his father and his mother struggled to feed their household.
-She had the odd job now and again, but was unemployed most of the time.
+She had the odd job now and again but was unemployed most of the time.

 After completing his primary school under such testing circumstances, Donny went on to high school at Plett Secondary where he obtained his Gr 12 diploma.
 After school he enrolled at South Cape College where he completed one year of Hospitality training.

 He soon came to realise that he preferred the retail industry and it just so happened that Isabelle had a contact at one of the local sport shops.
 The owner was so impressed with Donny’s excellent people skills that he employed him immediately.